Source

 ): Promise<boolean> {

-const transferred = await this.adapter.submitTransaction("TransferFrom", [
+const transferred = await this.adapter.submitTransaction(

 return this.decode(transferred) === "true" ? true : false;